 Fastest Growing Market:

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-In-memory Computing Market is estimated to register a CAGR of 25.37% over the forecast period (2020-2025).
+The In-memory Computing Market was valued at USD 15.96 billion in 2020 and expected to reach USD 61.66 billion by 2026 and grow at a CAGR of 25.37% over the forecast period (2021-2026).
 Adoption of In-memory Computing, also known as IMC, is on the rise.
 This can be attributed to the growing demand for faster processing and analytics on big data, the need for simplifying architecture as the number of various data sources increases, and technology enhancements that are optimizing total cost of ownership (TCO).

 To maintain a competitive edge and meet the demands for optimal customer experience in the current scenario, enterprises are seeking for solutions to deal with the constant upsurge of available data and the never-ending demands for better and faster performance.
 This is boosting the development of In-Memory Computing technologies.